henry-ehlers/pubmed_to_efetch/README.md

 ## The Data

-A simple command-line executable script designed to convert PubMed reference list to PMF, in order to enable batch downloading of the listed publications via *efetch*.
+A simple command-line executable script designed to convert PubMed reference lists to PMF files, in order to enable batch downloading of the listed publications via *efetch*.
 The PubMed reference file is a list of metadata fields and those fields' values separated by whitespace and a dash.
 Each metadata field and value pair is separated from the next by a newline, though some fields (such as the title in the example below) can fill mulitple lines:
 ```
 	PMID- 32302568
 	OWN - NLM